uwescience/MinWA/motivation.md

 Who are the important stakeholders and what has your team done to take them into consideration?

-The project team has worked to align project objectives and deliverables with stakeholder needs.To that end, the team has engaged a variety of stakeholders including Washington State Department of Social and Health Services, concerned community members, Washington State Institutional Review Board, to understand the context of the data, the context of the topic, and the consequences of our work.
+The project team has worked to align project objectives and deliverables with stakeholder needs.
+To that end, the team has engaged a variety of stakeholders including Washington State Department of Social and Health Services, concerned community members, Washington State Institutional Review Board, to understand the context of the data, the context of the topic, and to inform the final deliverables for the project.

+We have identified the following use cases:

+1. Geospatial visualizations of residential displacement that can be leveraged for advocacy purposes and

+2. WMLAD data documentation and workflow protocols to inform future WMLAD researchers

 What are the use cases you’re building for?